-CHWTI provides a 160 hour certification class that has been approved by the Texas Department of State Health Services (DSHS).
+CHWTI provides a 160 hour certification class that has been approved by the Texas Department of State Health Services (DSHS) to certify CHWs.
 The curriculum is facilitated by certified instructors.
-Certification classes:
+Certification classes provide education and information that:

 - Provide skills to navigate the complex, fractured healthcare system